Charlie and the Chocolate Factory (franchise): Willy's Chocolate Experience

-An unlicensed attraction, "Willy’s Chocolate Experience", opened on 24 February 2024 in Glasgow, and closed within a day.
-The event was advertised using highly misleading AI-generated artwork, promising features such as "an enchanted garden, an Imagination Lab, a Twilight Tunnel, and captivating entertainment", though instead contained a low-effort mock-up of a chocolate factory in a mostly empty warehouse.
+An unlicensed attraction, "Willy’s Chocolate Experience", opened on 24 February 2024 in Glasgow, and closed the same day.
+The event was advertised using AI-generated artwork and promised features such as "an enchanted garden, an Imagination Lab, a Twilight Tunnel, and captivating entertainment", although, when guests arrived, they were met instead with a poorly and cheaply decorated chocolate factory in a mostly empty warehouse.
 The event spawned many internet memes, and featured factory tours offered by several actors playing Willy Wonka, that involved a story in which Wonka would defeat an "evil chocolate maker who lives in the walls" called "The Unknown".
 According to Paul Connell, who portrayed Willy Wonka in the tours, his script contained "15 pages of AI-generated gibberish".
-Despite the high entrance fee and promised chocolate theme of the event, guests were only given a single jellybean and a cup of lemonade, and the misleading advertisements led to the police being called to the event shortly prior to it being shut down.
+Despite the high entrance fee and promised chocolate theme of the event, guests were only given a single jellybean and a cup of lemonade.
+The misleading advertisements led to law enforcement being called to the event shortly prior to it being shut down.